-In addition a PhD with creative practice may be available to students enrolled in a creative arts or design discipline.
+In addition, a PhD with a creative practice component may be available to students enrolled in a creative arts or design discipline.
 This gives students the opportunity to incorporate creative work such as fine art, design, performance or film into their research.
-A creative practice PhD differs from a standard PhD in that it allows new cultural and artistic knowledge to be embodied or expressed through media other than text, along with a rigorous scholarly analysis of the significance of this knowledge in a 60,000 word thesis.
+A PhD with a creative practice component differs from a standard PhD in that it allows new cultural and artistic knowledge to be embodied or expressed through media other than text, along with a rigorous scholarly analysis of the significance of this knowledge in a 60,000 word thesis.